DiogoPaiva/dp_template_j5/README.md

 - A more clear scss structure and without boilerplate of unedded scss files;
 - Folder for client specific scss.

+DEV

+- Navigate to the folder media/templates/site/dp_template_j5/scss
+- For development, and watch run: yarn scss-dev
+- For build to prodution run: yarnscss-prod

 WIP :)